-TNT is one of the world’s largest express delivery companies.
-On a daily basis, TNT delivers close to one million consignments ranging from documents and parcels to palletised freight.
-The company operates road and air transportation networks in Europe, the Middle East and Africa, Asia-Pacific and the Americas.
+TNT (now FedEx) is one of the world’s largest express delivery companies.
+On a daily basis, TNT delivers close to one million consignments ranging from documents and parcels to palletized freight.
+The company operates road and air transportation networks in Europe, the Middle East and Africa, Asia-Pacific, and the Americas.
 TNT made €6.7 billion in revenue in 2014.

 - $260 million in cost savings

 - Carbon footprint reduced by 283,000 metric tons

 - 200+ managers equipped to perform strategic